News archive for Faculty of Fine Art, Music and Design

 Digital summer research school.

 A new international publication on Norwegian music life during the occupation has been published.
 The anthology contains contributions about the Bergen composer Anne-Marie Ørbeck, Geirr Tveitt and the Norwegian Composers' Association written by Arnulf Christian Mattes, Sjur Haga Bringeland and Arvid O. Vollsnes.

 The Center for Grieg Research has entered into a collaboration with The Fryderyk Chopin Institute in Warsaw.
 The project is funded through The Norwegian Research Council - EEA and Norway Grants from 2020–2022, in cooperation with The Arts Council Norway.

 Bergen Summer Research School opened 8 June with a record number of participants.
 Together with some of Bergen's best research milieus, they will explore how their research can contribute to solving global challenges.
 This year they meet online - watch the many public lectures on YouTube.

 Chr.
 Michelsen Institute and the University of Bergen have a long-standing agreement to strengthen development-related research in Bergen.
 We now invite applications for collaboration between our two institutions.
 Deadline 20 June, 2020.

 Arnulf Mattes and Michael Custodis contributed with a chapter about Grieg's music in occupied Norway in The Routledge Handbook to Music in Occupied Countries, editet by Erik Levi and David Fannings and published right now.
-This 'pioneering collection of essays is the first in the English language to look in more detail at the musical consequences of German occupation during a dark...
+This 'pioneering collection of essays is the first in the English language to look in more detail at the musical consequences of German occupation during a dark period in...
 Read more